-The Honors College aims to foster a community of scholars through research opportunities and social and cultural events where students can interact with each other and with faculty.
+The Honors College aims to foster a community of scholars through in-depth academic study, research opportunities, and social and cultural events where students can interact with each other and with faculty.
 The Department of Communication endorses this goal and offers the Honors opportunity to excellent communication students.
 Communication is not only the quintessential human behavior; it is also a challenging, fascinating, and growing academic discipline.
-While solidly rooted in centuries-old study of rhetoric, Communication is now a thriving area of highly relevant social scientific research.
-It is an ideal major for students interested in understanding how people and interpret information and how people enact human relationships.
-The undergraduate Honors program in Communication is intended to stimulate and challenge our very best students, and invite them into the working world of professional communication scholars.
-Here's how to participate and graduate with Honors in Communication
+While solidly rooted in the centuries-old study of rhetoric, the discipline of Communication is now a thriving area of social scientific research.
+It is an ideal major for students interested in understanding how people form and process messages of all types and how people enact relationships.
+The undergraduate Honors program in Communication is intended to stimulate and challenge our best students, and invite them into the working world of professional communication scholars.
+Here is how to participate and graduate with Honors in Communication.

 1. Participate in the Honors Program

-To be admitted to the Communication Honors major, students must complete Comm 101 & Comm 228 with grades of at least B in each, and a cumulative GPA of 3.5 these two courses.
-Prior to completing Comm 101 & 228, meet with an academic advisor in Communication to declare yourself a "Pre-Communication" major, and to discuss your Honors program.
-After completing these courses, see the advisor again to be designated a Communication major and to enroll in the communication Honors program.
+To be admitted to the Communication Honors Major, students must complete COMM 101 and COMM 228 with grades of at least B in each, and a cumulative GPA of 3.5 between these two courses.
+After completing COMM 101 and COMM 228 and meeting the GPA criteria, meet with your academic advisor in Communication to be enrolled in the Communication Honors Major and discuss your Honors program.

 3. Complete the Communication Major with Honors